Jsparrow/dashboard/docs/README.md

 Find out more information in the Release Notes for [jSparrow Eclipse](https://jsparrow.github.io/eclipse/release-notes.html#_3-30-0) and [jSparrow Maven](https://jsparrow.github.io/maven/release-notes.html#_3-6-0)!

 ***"Everyday life is like programming, I guess.
-If you love something you can put beauty into it." ― Donald Knuth***
+If you love something you can put beauty into it." ― Donald E. Knuth***

 ## jSparrow 3.29.0 and jSparrow Maven Plugin 3.5.0 Released